-In March, for example, the Counter-Terrorism Committee, a Kazakh NGO, conducted training seminars entitled "Modern Tools for Promoting Tolerance and Combating Violent Extremism Propaganda" for imam-hatibs in the cities of Kyzylorda, Turkistan and Taraz.
+In March, for example, the Counter-Terrorism Committee, a Kazakh NGO, conducted training seminars entitled "Modern Tools for Promoting Tolerance and Combating Violent Extremism Propaganda" for imam-khatibs in the cities of Kyzylorda, Turkistan and Taraz.

-When imam-hatibs conduct Friday prayers in mosques, they address believers with an edifying speech, the Counter-Terrorism Committee said in a statement.
+When imam-khatibs conduct Friday prayers in mosques, they address believers with an edifying speech, the Counter-Terrorism Committee said in a statement.
 The knowledge and skills acquired at the training will help them to more successfully carry out their work.

 "The content of the lectures aroused great interest among listeners who expressed their wishes to continue such trainings," the committee said.